 By slowly adjusting their sleeping schedule before travel, a person can help prevent jet lag.

 When traveling between time zones, a person should try to increase the amount of time they spend in the sun when they get to their destination.
 This can include going outside and opening window shades and blinds.

 However, a person should still practice safety while under direct sunlight, such as by applying sunscreen and wearing protective clothing.

 Looking at backlit screens — such as tablets, computers, TVs, and phones — can make it difficult to fall asleep at night.

-The Centers for Disease Control and Prevention (CDC) recommend avoiding using these devices for 1.5 hours before trying to go to sleep.
+The Centers for Disease Control and Prevention (CDC) recommend avoiding using these devices for

 Doing so could also help a person get over jet lag faster, allowing them to fall asleep at a suitable time in their new time zone.